 Cushman Park is a mixed-jurisdiction facility (shared with the School Department) whose tennis courts are facing "end of life" issues, and will need to be relocated/rebuilt in approximately seven (7) years.
-The courts are also in need of protective netting to keep tennis balls on site, and keep softballs, from the adjacent field, from entering the courts.
+The courts are also in need of protective netting to keep tennis balls on site.
 The Fairhaven Tennis Association has put 50% of the cost in on the court resurfacing project.
 The town may want to use Community Preservation funds to address repair and relocation issues (which would probably have to be resolved by 2021 in order to allow for a seamless transition of the tennis facility).